 For seniors who started financial planning way in advance of their golden years, you may have purchased an insurance policy that pays out an annuity.
 The exact amount you receive and the frequency you are receiving it at will depend on numerous factors, such as the amount of your initial investments and whether you purchase a fixed or variable annuity.

 Seniors from low income groups may be eligible for financial assistance to help them meet their living needs from the Department of Housing and Urban Development (HUD).
 However, keep in mind that the waiting list is long and that the assistance provided may come in the form of public housing, vouchers or rental assistance.

 If you have Social Security retirement benefits or a pension due to you, you can use these funds to cover the costs of independent living at Plano.

 Experience Independent Senior Living at Conservatory At Plano

 If you are considering independent senior living, look no further than Conservatory At Plano.
-We have a rent lock program to give residents peace of mind that there will be no hidden fees or unexpected rent hikes.
 When you choose to stay with us, you will benefit from a wide range of luxurious, resort-style amenities that will make you feel at home in no time, including a pool, senior-equipped fitness center and lush outdoor spaces.
 If you would like more information about our community or senior living program, please feel free to schedule a tour with us.